gaehlerm/SoftwareEngineering/README.md

+Software Engineering made easy

+How to write better code

 # 1. Introduction to Software Engineering

 Copyright Marco Gähler, all rights reserved.

 This book is currently undergoing revisions.
 Feedback is highly valued.
-Either through a merge request (access rights need to be granted) or by direct email at marco.gaehler@gmx.ch.
+Either through a merge request (access rights need to be granted) or by commenting the PDF sent to marco.gaehler@gmx.ch.
 It is advisable to submit many small merge requests rather than a single large merge request.
 Feedback may include precise recommendations for enhancement or general reflections.
 Given the limited progress of the book thus far, I welcome broader feedback.
-Tipos can be corrected at a later stage.

-Indeed, there is room for improvement in my proficiency in the English language; nevertheless, I plan to tackle this at a later stage.
+Tipos are getting fixed using some AI tool, so don't worry about them.

 Pearson Germany has expressed interest in publishing this book; however, it would be in the German language.
-I am hopeful that it will be published as an English e-book.
+I am hopeful that it will be published in English as well.

 ## Getting started

-If you would rather receive the book in PDF format, please let me know.
-I can send it to you.
 The current configuration of the project is quite neat when working with Visual Studio Code with the "Markdown all in one" and the "Markdown PDF" extensions.
 Open the readme.md file and select the outline located on the left-hand side.
 This provides an overview of all the chapters.

 This is a book about software engineering, similar to "Clean Code" by Robert C. Martin and "The Pragmatic Programmer" by Thomas & Hunt.
 The current document is only a rough draft, though it's making progress.
 The initial chapters feel already quite good, the latter portion of the book requires significant revision.